Tradesperson Clause Samples

 Tradesperson.
 Tradespersons will take technical orders only from MTL or management, including written orders.
 Technical orders are defined as orders requiring specific technical knowledge or qualification on how to perform the task.

-Tradesperson. (a) An employee who is not employed under a trades job title referenced in Common Provisions Appendix A, but is required to perform a trade task which is restricted by code and which they are certified to do, will receive the applicable trade rate of base pay for such work.
+Tradesperson. (a) An employee who is not employed under a trades job title listed in Appendix A, but is required to perform a trade task which is restricted by code and which s/he is certified to do, will receive the applicable trade rate of base pay for such work. (b) Where a trade task is restricted by code to those holding appropriate certification, only those with the appropriate certification will be required to perform the task described by the code, and paid accordingly.

 Tradesperson.
 A person employed as a Mechanical Tradesperson and has been approved by the relevant Site Manager to be a Mechanical Tradesperson.
 A Mechanical Tradesperson holds one or more qualifications that are applicable to the work environment, such as Fitting and Fabrication/Boilermaking trade certifications.
 This person is employed in a multi-skilled role that supports other construction personnel, where from time to time they can be expected to undertake tasks that are outside their core skill basis.